ritusantra/Analysis-of-Global-Unicorn-Companies/README.md

 ### Data Preprocessing

+*	Data cleaning and data manipulation was done in order to handle missing data.
+The format of the data was changed for processing of the data.
 *	Analysed the rows with missing City and dropped them.
 *	Removed the duplicate entries of the Company.
 *	Formatted the data type of Funding and Valuation.